ozontech/seq-ui/docs/en/02-configuration.md

 + **`time`** *`string`* *`default="10s"`*

   After a duration of this time if the client doesn't see any activity it pings the server to see if the transport is still alive.
-If set below `10s`, a minimum value of `10s` will be used instead.
+If set below `10s`, then it will be reset to `default`.

   > The value must be passed in the duration format: `<number>(ms|s|m|h)`.

 + **`timeout`** *`string`* *`default="1s"`*

   After having pinged for keepalive check, the client waits for a duration of Timeout and if no activity is seen even after that the connection is closed.
-If set below `1s`, a minimum value of `1s` will be used instead.
+If set below `1s`, then it will be reset to `default`.

   > The value must be passed in the duration format: `<number>(ms|s|m|h)`.